Actyx/Actyx/web/developer.actyx.com/docs/cli/apps/ls.md

 title: ax apps ls
 ---

-### Get the states of the apps deployed to your nodes
+### Get the status of apps that are deployed to your node

 ```
 $ ax apps ls --help